jordwalke/reasonml-manual/README.md

 This is a Reason version of the official OCaml language manual.

+### Why:
+Just to make reading the OCaml manual easier for Reason developers.
+This isn't supposed to be "The Reason Manual" at all.
+It will largely be a subset of the OCaml manual, removing anything related to syntax, ocamlbuild, and other less-useful things.
+It will mostly be a language guide for the type system, compiler, and most of the OCaml standard library.

+### What:

 This will not contain a modified version of the OCaml language manual but will contain a build process that can generate Reason-ified versions of arbitrary manual versions.